AVIATORS’ CERTIFICATES (‘TICKET’ OR ‘BREVET’)

 Blériot XI.
 Single seater.

 Blackburn Improved Type 1.
 Also known as the Land/ Sea monoplane.
-Note the cutouts at the wing roots to improve visibility and that undercarriage skids remain from when it was a landplane.
+Note the cutouts at the wing roots to improve visibility and that undercarriage skids remain from when a landplane.

 Nieuport VI.H (4).
 RNAS.